ch-patrick-scheidegger/c-plus-plus-ost/week08/README.md

 }
 ```

-Use [ALF](https://alf.sifs0005.infs.ch/project/18/submission/new/) to automatically check your `kwic` function and `Word` class (functionality, not style).
+Use [ALF](https://alf.sifs0005.infs.ch/project/24/submission/new/) to automatically check your `kwic` function and `Word` class (functionality, not style).

-* You need an account on gitlab.dev.ifs.hsr.ch for this
+* You need an account on gitlab.ost.ch for this
 * Our tests expect the `Word` class and the `kwic` function to be in the namespace `text`